Oral Cancer Screenings – Massapequa Park, NY

-Screening for oral cancer combines a visual and tactile check of your face, jaw and mouth.
+Screening for oral cancer combines a visual and tactile check of your face, jaw, and mouth.
 Our dentists and their staff will look at your face to check for any newly developed asymmetry that may indicate the development of an underlying oral cancer.
-Then, we’ll carefully palpate your neck, jaw and upper shoulder area to feel for any lumps.
+Then, we’ll carefully palpate your neck, jaw, and upper shoulder area to feel for any lumps.
 Finally, we’ll examine your entire oral cavity to spot any of the visual signs of oral cancer.
-We look at the insides of your cheeks, your palate and the floor of your mouth.
-To get a good look at your tongue, we’ll check the top and underside, as well as the sides.
+We’ll look at the insides of your cheeks, your palate, and the floor of your mouth.
+To get a good look at your tongue, we’ll check the top, underside, as well as the sides.
 We’ll also have you say “ah” so we can more clearly see the back of your throat.

-Of course, if we find anything suspicious we will help you receive a proper diagnosis and treatment as soon as possible.
+Of course, if we find anything suspicious, we will help you get a proper diagnosis and treatment as soon as possible.

 An oral cancer screening can be a lifesaver.
 If it’s time for your regular dental checkup at South Shore Dental Care, please contact our office today.